 People's Choice Award

-An aerial view of the proposal
+An aerial view of our proposal

 Our approach explores a number of key themes: